 New Zealand has a few sheep

-wwoof workaway new zealand We arrived at Ian and Marcia's farm, and had a snack and a brief tour.
+We arrived at Ian and Marcia's farm, and had a snack and a brief tour.
 They bought their 30 acre parcel 9 months ago, and have been cleaning up and restoring like crazy.
 The property came with piles of debris and falling down out buildings from decades of neglect, and the progress they have made was amazing.
 Currently they raise about 30 cows, a handful of chooks (chickens), and yes, plenty of sheep on the hilly pasture, and are busy readying more paddocks.
 After Marcia arrived home from work in the late afternoon, we all had delicious lamb stew for dinner and learned a bit about each other.
 Ian is a retired general contractor who has constructed many of his own rental properties from the ground up.
 Marcia works for the Auckland council, and is currently enjoying training and raising two young cats.
 Marcia's mother also lives on the property, and enjoys country singing.
 We were a bit surprised to learn that country singing is a thing in New Zealand, as it is usually considered a pretty American genre, but there are even competitions, and she has won several of them.

 Moo?